CTSecUK/Syskron-Security-CTF-2020/Write-ups/Firmware Update.md

 And it works.
 We have a new file called "**LibrePLC_fw_1.0.0.bin**", but no key file this time.

-Again, before analysing this binary file, lets try runnining the same key.py script against this new bin file.
+Again, before analysing the new binary file, let's first try runnining the same "**key.py**" script against this new "**.bin**" file.

 ```
 [jaxigt@MBA firmware_update]$ python key LibrePLC_fw_1.0.1.bin
 CSYS0BBA60E46ABB19C5BC0CSYS0CCK60EQ1NC41E2C5DDA4C5C7D45E096162
 ```

-And now we have another string.... lets try unzipping the final file with this new string;
+And now we have another string.... let's try unzipping the final file with this new string;

 ```
 [jaxigt@MBA firmware_update]$ unzip LibrePLC_fw_1.0.2.zip